ChaserTlss/Canonical/writingInterview/Career Experience v2.md

 The production of my last company is an enterprise AI Accesstor card for Linux servers.
 As a startup company, when I joined it, we faced an extreme human source shortage.
 Therefore, I took on a lot of tasks:

 1. I designed and coded the Linux PCIe driver.
 2. I designed and implemented the firmware of the PCIe controller.
+That firmware is bare-metal on a RISC-V chip.
 3. I address and improve the software performance, including the PCIe driver, PCIe firmware and AI compiler.
 4. I provided and implemented the Python APIs for the QA team to test the firmware and driver.
 5. I provided and implemented the APIs for the K8S team for the virtualization function.

 #### Address and improve the software performance

 I did a lot of work related to software performance for the last company.
-I would take different steps in both cases: Based on Linux or based on firmware.
+I would take different steps in both cases: Based on Linux or bare-metal.

 Based on Linux, Linux offers complete toolchains for us.
 I would first use the command `perf` to record the stack trace information, then use the Flame Graph to analyze it.

-Based on firmware, it would be more complex.
-If we have a central process scheduler, I will use the macro to add some debug code to determine if some process executing time is unexpected.
-If we didn't have a central process scheduler, we need to analyze the code and try to address the hot code.
-Adding some time stamp logs will be helpful.
+Based on bare-metal, it would be more complex.
+In most situations, I will add some logs and print the time stamp to try to address the hot point.
+In some situations, it is too hard to localize the hot point.
+I will try to review the code and the git history.
+Then, I expect I can figure out which commit led to this performance issue.

 #### Package the driver and middleware layer for the QA team and K8S team